It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Solutions/Services: SAP WM and FortnaWCS.

-Business Impact: The company’s on-time delivery rate is 99.99 percent and throughput went from 45 pieces per labor hour to over 70.
-There is standard training and better collaboration across the six DCs since they share a single platform, significantly reducing labor costs.
+Business Impact: Their on-time delivery rate is 99.99 percent.
+And throughput has gone from 45 pieces per labor hour to over 70.
+There is standard training and better collaboration across the six DCs since they share a single platform.
+And they significantly reduce labor costs.

 Enabler: Grand Junction (San Francisco, www.grandjunctioninc.com)